 Improving Indoor Air Quality

-1. The Magic of Ventilation
+1. Importance of Ventilation

-2. HEPA Filters = My Best Friends
+2. Use of HEPA Filters

 Daily Check-In: How’s the air in your space today?
 Consider opening a window or checking if it’s time to clean or replace your air filter.